referential-ai/boswell-test/README.md

 This timing information helps identify which models are more efficient and how overall test time is distributed across different phases.

-## 🧰 Reliability Features
+## 🧰 Reliability and Performance Features

-The Boswell Test framework includes several features to ensure reliable operation:
+The Boswell Test framework includes several features to ensure reliable and efficient operation:

+- **Concurrent Processing**: Utilizes parallel processing for model verification, essay generation, and grading to significantly reduce total runtime
+- **Thread Safety**: Implements proper locking mechanisms to prevent race conditions when updating shared data
 - **Model Verification**: Automatically tests models with a small prompt before starting the main test
 - **Retry Logic**: Automatically retries failed API calls up to a configurable number of times
 - **Error Handling**: Gracefully handles API errors and prevents script crashes